 Great Amazon River Raft Race

-The longest raft race in the world flows between Nauta and Iquitos in September or early October.
+Attracting teams from the world over, the longest raft race in the world flows between Nauta and Iquitos in September or early October.

 La Virgen del Rosario